-- Student chooses three areas of study with 12 credit hours in each for a total of 36 credit hours. - At least nine credit hours at the 3000-4000 level are required within each discipline. - Students may also repeat Interdisciplinary Studies Internship (AIS PN03) for a total of six hours for the major.
+- Student chooses three areas of study with 12 credit hours in each for a total of 36 credit hours. - At least nine credit hours at the 3000-4000 level are required within each discipline.

+• Students may also repeat Interdisciplinary Studies Internship (AIS PN03) for a total of six hours for the major.

-Additional information and course listings may be found under specific discipline listings in the Catalog.
-Approval for each area of emphasis must be obtained from the respective deans and the Academic Affairs Council must approve the overall plan of study.
+Additional information and course listings may be found under specific discipline listings in the catalog.
+The proposed plan of study must be submitted to the Academic Affairs Office for review and approval.